Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 ### Building database

-To build the database, Woo-request need to be downloaded and vectorized.
+To build the database, Woo-requests need to be downloaded and vectorized.
 This is a resource-heavy process.
-Currently, when scraping a Woo-request a document is downloaded into memory before being stored in a temporary folder on the server.
-Therefore you'll only be able to download request in size up to the availible memory of the server.
-If a request is bigger than the `MAX_ZIP_SIZE` specified as an environment variable it will be skipped.
+Currently, when scraping a Woo-request, a document is downloaded into memory before being stored in a temporary folder on the server.
+Therefore you'll only be able to download requests smaller than the available memory of the server.
+If a request is bigger than the `MAX_ZIP_SIZE` specified as an environment variable, it will be skipped.
 For our implementation we handle documents up to 2.5 GB.

 ### Hosting the database